 How to get to Vancouver Island

-Alternatively, you can take BC Ferries from Vancouver to Nanaimo and start your road trip from there.
-(But unless you drive down to Victoria, you’d miss out on seeing our lovely city.)
+Alternatively, you can take BC Ferries from West Vancouver’s Horseshoe Bay terminal to Nanaimo and start your road trip from there.
+(But unless you drive down from Nanaimo to Victoria, you’d miss out on seeing our lovely city.)

 When is the best time to visit Vancouver Island?